PostTHE 10 STEPS FOR A SUCCESSFUL PROJECT

 True or false #1: buying 8-foot pipes reduces freight costs?

-True or false #2: 4-meter pipes generate less scrap pieces?
+True or false #2: 4-meter pipes generate fewer scrap pieces?

 In 2017, we began offering 4-meter pipes to accommodate some of our customers’ needs.
 Recently, we decided to look into the benefits of these 4-meter pipes and did some investigating of our own.
 Keep reading to learn the reasons why – following our tests – we recommend purchasing 8-foot pipes instead of 4-meter pipes.